afinit/sparkGames/README.md

 This started out with the goal of playing around with Spark, but quickly got sidetracked for a bit.
 I built a few things to play with streaming ideas here.

 - `LinearModel`: A simple linear model object trained with gradient descent so that I can complete updates to the model.
+A handful of tests are included for the LinearModel
 - `RunningMean`: Simple mean aggregator

 more explanations to follow